deficollective/defiscan/src/content/protocols/euler.md

 ## Upgradeability

+The Euler V2 protocol can be analyzed in a number of logical modules: _Factory-Level Bytecode Upgrades_, _Per-Vault Parameter Control_, _Oracle System_, _Fee Configuration_, _EulerEarn Vault System_, and _EulerSwap_.
+These modules contain permissioned functions that could result in the _theft or loss of user funds_, _loss of unclaimed yield_, or otherwise _materially affect the expected performance_ of the protocol.
+The control vectors are distributed across the DAO multisig (4/8), FactoryGovernor contract, Euler Labs multisig (2/6), vault-specific governors, and various role-based permissions.

+### Factory-Level Bytecode Upgrades

+The `GenericFactory` contract's `setImplementation` function upgrades the implementation logic for all BeaconProxy vaults simultaneously.
+Each BeaconProxy queries the factory's `implementation()` function on every call to fetch the current EVault address.
+The `FactoryGovernor` holds exclusive authority over this function, protected by a 4-day timelock through the eVaultFactoryTimelockController.
+The factory also exposes `setUpgradeAdmin` to transfer complete factory control.

+### Per-Vault Parameter Control

+Each EVault stores a `governorAdmin` address controlling vault-specific parameters through functions including `setGovernorAdmin`, `setFeeReceiver`, `setLTV`, `setMaxLiquidationDiscount`, `setLiquidationCoolOffTime`, `setInterestRateModel`, `setHookConfig`, `setConfigFlags`, `setCaps`, and `setInterestFee`.
+DAO-managed vaults route these permissions through `GovernorAccessControlEmergency` with 48-hour timelock delays via AdminTimelock and WildcardTimelock.
+Private vault creators can assign governance to an EOA or multisig for direct control.
+The `CapRiskSteward` multisig (3/5) holds emergency roles that bypass the 48-hour timelock for immediate risk-reducing actions.

+### Oracle System

+Each `EulerRouter` has independent governance controlling `govSetConfig`, `govSetResolvedVault`, and `govSetFallbackOracle`, which configure price oracles for asset pairs.
+The `SnapshotRegistry` (oracleAdapterRegistry) maintained by Euler Labs whitelists approved oracle adapters through `add` and `revoke` functions.

+### Fee Configuration

+The `ProtocolConfig` contract controls global fee settings through `setProtocolFeeShare`, `setInterestFeeRange`, and vault-specific overrides, which affect all existing user positions immediately.
+Per-vault fee configuration is available through `setFeeReceiver` and `setInterestFee` on individual EVaults.

+### EulerEarn Vault System

+EulerEarn vaults implement role-based permissions where the vault owner controls `setCurator`, `setIsAllocator`, `setFee`, and `setFeeRecipient`.
+The curator manages strategy selection through `submitCap` and `submitMarketRemoval`.
+Allocators control fund distribution via `reallocate`, `setSupplyQueue`, and `updateWithdrawQueue`.
+The `EulerEarnFactory2` exposes `setPerspective` to update strategy validation rules for all EulerEarn vaults.

+### EulerSwap

+The `EulerSwapFactory` controls swap fee configuration through `setProtocolFee` and `setProtocolFeeRecipient` for all EulerSwap pools.

+With the current setup, the timelock protections (48-hour and 4-day delays) fall below the 7-day minimum threshold required for medium risk classification, and numerous critical functions affecting user funds can be executed by multisigs or role holders.

 > Upgradeability score: High

 ## Autonomy

 Euler V2 relies on external oracle providers selected by vault creators and risk curators for all price data required for collateral valuations and liquidation decisions.
-Vault creators are free to choose appropriate price oracle implementations from various providers including Chainlink, Pyth, RedStone, Chronicle, and others, thus delegating responsibility to individual actors instead of central governance.
+Vault creators are free to choose appropriate price oracle implementations from various providers including Chainlink, Pyth, RedStone, Chronicle, Lido, Pendle, Uniswap V3, Midas, MEV Capital, Idle, and Resolv, thus delegating responsibility to individual actors.

-Analysis of Euler's Oracle Dashboard reveals active usage across multiple providers, with Chainlink, Pyth, RedStone, Chronicle, Lido, Pendle, Midas, MEV Capital, Idle, and Resolv representing the primary external dependencies chosen by individual vault creators.

-The protocol employs CrossAdapters that derive prices through sequential multiplication of two external oracles sharing a common asset.
+The protocol employs CrossAdapters that derive prices through sequential multiplication of two external oracles sharing a base or quote asset.
 These create dependency chains where the failure of either component oracle causes complete price feed failure.
-For ERC4626 vault collaterals, the system depends on external vaults' `convertToAssets()` functions, which may be vulnerable to manipulation if those vaults lack adequate protections.
+For ERC-4626 vault collaterals, the system depends on external vaults' `convertToAssets()` functions, which may be vulnerable to manipulation if those vaults lack adequate protections.

 Pull-based oracles like Pyth introduce operational dependencies where transactions can fail if price updates are not fetched within the 2-3 minute validity window.
-Observable errors in the Oracle Dashboard demonstrate that some price feeds already experience intermittent failures, highlighting the practical risks of external oracle dependencies.
+Observable errors include intermittent failures when querying vault data and operations failing unpredictably based on timing, highlighting the practical risks of external oracle dependencies.

 > Autonomy score: High